-I have been asked too many times how to make a simple Chinese greens dish ala Chinese restaurant style…so here it is, the secrets, tips, and recipe to make all your vegetables taste and picture perfect, just like top Chinese/Cantonese chefs do.
+I have been asked too many times on how to make a simple Chinese greens dish Chinese restaurant style…so here it is.
+The secrets, tips, and recipe to make all your vegetables taste and look picture perfect, just like top Chinese/Cantonese chefs do.

 - Don’t kill your vegetables, they are already dead! – Don’t overcook your vegetables by leaving them too long in the boiling water.
 Perfectly blanched vegetables should be somewhat crunchy, not limp and wilted.

 - Discard excess water from the vegetables before plating/serving – Drain the water from the vegetables so it doesn’t dilute the sauce.
 Excess water in the vegetables will make your vegetable dish watery.

 Now that you have the chops, complete your Chinese meals with a plate of fresh, green, and delectable Chinese greens.
 Trust me, vegetables never look or tasted this good from now on.

 How Many Calories per Serving?